Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/syllabus.md

 Nida van Leersum, Saba Sharma, Achim Winandi, Paula Martinez Lavanchy, Fernando Aguilar, Tuulikki Alamettälä, Diane Antoine, Mathilde Bernier, Valentina Colcelli, Benjamin Derksen, Kasper Drazewski, Dominique Green, Christine Hadrossek, Joanna Janik, Karsten Kryger Hansen, Carolin Leister, Per Møldrup-Dalum, Marta Musidlowska, Ekaterina Peters, Giorgos Psathas, Päivi Rauste, Luca Schirru, Fabian Schubö, Lorna Wildgaard

-## License
+## Licence

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

 ## Reuse

-The curriculum is free to reuse and adapt in any way by trainers, within the terms of the CC BY 4.0 license applied to the materials.
+The curriculum is free to reuse and adapt in any way by trainers, within the terms of the CC BY 4.0 licence applied to the materials.
 Any additional licensing restrictions on linked resources must be verified independently.

 Materials from this curriculum can also be reused or adapted via our open [GitHub repository](https://github.com/Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/).